-Cycle rides and care homes aren’t two things which you would naturally associate together but thanks to a fantastic donation from local company Signal, residents in our homes are now able to have all the fun and freedom of cycling.
+Cycle rides and care homes aren’t two things which you would naturally associate together but, thanks to our fantastic trishaw, residents and day guests are now able to rediscover all the fun and freedom of cycling with companionship.

 This is affiliated with the ‘Cycling without Age’ initiative, a social enterprise which has helped set up similar projects across Europe, founded in Copenhagen in 2012.
 We are hugely grateful that local company Signal who instigated the project, purchased the specialised ‘trishaw’ and donated it to our charity, Lilian Faithfull Care.
 Our team of fantastic volunteers and staff pedal the ‘trishaw’ along the traffic-free picturesque Honeybourne Line or around Montpellier Park in Cheltenham.